Plitvice Lakes National Park: Factors impeding tufa formation

-Even though the vegetation has beneficial effects for the formation of tufa, excessive concentrations of organic substances within the water impede its formation.
-Excessive plant cover has adverse effects on mineral sedimentation.
-Along the course of Korana River from the Korana bridge, for example, travertine creation ends quite quickly, in spite of its supersaturation with calcium bicarbonate, as a result of the increased concentration of organic matter in the water.
-The park authorities have therefore begun systematic removal of excessive vegetation along the barriers.
-Water purity is the decisive factor for tufa formation.
-The water at the influx to the Plitvice Lakes is defined as pure from an analytical point of view.
-The Dissolved Organic Carbon (DOC) value of the water barely exceeds 2.5 mg/L at the influx to the Upper Lakes (Matica).
-At the Lower Lakes higher concentrations are measured (5.15 mg/L).
-At the springs of other Croatian rivers in the karst region similar concentrations have been recorded.

 During the 20th century, uncontrolled tourism and water pollution caused by waste water from hotels and agricultural activities in the surrounding area have led to damage.
 This has led to increasing eutrophication of the lakes (increased concentrations of organic substances within the water).
 For the sustainable formation of tufa it is therefore imperative to protect this extremely sensitive area from excessively harmful human influence.
 Since 2006, it has been strictly forbidden to bathe or swim in the lakes.
-Previously, swimming had been allowed in Lake Kozjak.